All SDGs (sustainable development goals) most recent developments

 SDGs achievements

-According to the 2021 edition of Reporting Matters, published every year by the World Business Council for Sustainable Development (WBCSD), among 168 leading global companies (all members of the WBCSD), 90% of them acknowledged the SDGs in some way in their Corporate sustainability reporting.
+According to the 2021 edition of Reporting Matters, published every year by the World Business Council for Sustainable Development (WBCSD), 90% of the 168 leading global companies and members of WBCSD acknowledged the SDGs in some way in their Corporate sustainability reporting.

 Unfortunately, COVID-19 has halted or reversed years of progress on poverty, health, and education.